 Loans to an employee that leaves the company

-Plan sponsors may require an employee to repay completely a loan if he or she terminates employment.
-If the employee is unable to repay the loan, then the employer will treat it as a distribution and will report it to the IRS on Form 1099-R. The employee can avoid the immediate income tax consequences if he or she is able to come up with the loan’s outstanding balance, within 60 days and rolls over this amount to an IRA or eligible retirement plan.
+Plan sponsors may require an employee to repay the full outstanding balance of a loan if he or she terminates employment or if the plan is terminated.
+If the employee is unable to repay the loan, then the employer will treat it as a distribution and report it to the IRS on Form 1099-R. The employee can avoid the immediate income tax consequences by rolling over all or part of the loan’s outstanding balance to an IRA or eligible retirement plan by the due date (including extensions) for filing the Federal income tax return for the year in which the loan is treated as a distribution.
+This rollover is reported on Form 5498.

 Loans that do not meet legal requirements